jordanking94/TrafficSigns/README.md

 Code has been written for OpenCV3 and Tensorflow 2.

-I have not included the code for training that was used due to availability.
-I highly recommend using Keras! :)
+I highly recommend Keras for training purposes.